Jakar Dzong in Bumthang

 Structure and Scenery

-A special feature of the Jakar Dzong is the approximately fifty-metre-high utse, which distinguishes it from most other Dzongs in Bhutan.
-It is possible to walk around the outer walls of the entire Dzong, but we cannot see the base perimeter of the utse.
+A special feature of the Jakar Dzong is the approximately fifty-metre-high utse.
+This distinguishes it from most other Dzongs in Bhutan.
+It is possible to walk around the outer walls of the entire Dzong.
+We cannot see the base perimeter of the utse.
 This may be in part due to the earthquake of 1897.

 The rebuilt structure is said to be smaller than the original.
 The Gonkhang is located on the upper floor of the Utse.
 Over the door leading to the temple of the protective deities hangs an image of male and female human beings, apparently skinned.
 Their purpose is to keep evil away from this sacred place and to show that everything is temporal.
 The main statue on the floor below Lama Lhakhang is of Dolma (Tara), accompanied by those of Chenrezi (Avalokiteshvara) on the left and Mithukpa (Akshobya) on the right.